Estimating Probabilistic Safe WCET Ranges of Real-Time Systems at Design Stages: Problem description

-Real-time tasks are either \emph{periodic} or \emph{aperiodic}.
+In this article, real-time tasks are either \emph{periodic} or \emph{aperiodic}.
 Periodic tasks, which are typically triggered by timed events, are invoked at regular intervals specified by their \emph{period}.
-We denote by $\mathit{pd}(j)$ the period of a periodic task $j$, i.e., a fixed time interval between subsequent activations (or arrivals) of $j$.
-Any task that is not periodic is called aperiodic.
+We denote by $T_i$ the period of a periodic task $\tau_i$, i.e., a fixed time interval between subsequent activations (or arrivals) of $\tau_i$.
 Aperiodic tasks have irregular arrival times and are activated by external stimuli which occur irregularly, and hence, in general, there is no limit on the arrival times of an aperiodic task.
-However, in real-time analysis, we typically specify a minimum inter-arrival time denoted by $\mathit{pmin}(j)$ and a maximum inter-arrival time denoted by $\mathit{pmax}(j)$ indicating the minimum and maximum time intervals between two consecutive arrivals of an aperiodic task $j$.
+However, in real-time analysis, we typically specify a minimum inter-arrival time denoted by $T^{min}_i$ and a maximum inter-arrival time denoted by $T^{max}_i$ indicating the minimum and maximum time intervals between two consecutive arrivals of an aperiodic task $\tau_i$.
 In real-time analysis, sporadic tasks are often separately defined as having irregular arrival intervals and hard deadlines~\cite{Liu:00}.
-In our conceptual definitions, however, we do not introduce new notations for sporadic tasks because the deadline and period concepts defined above sufficiently characterise sporadic tasks.
-Note that for periodic tasks $j$, we have $\mathit{pmin}(j) = \mathit{pmax}(j) = \mathit{pd}(j)$.
-Otherwise, for aperiodic tasks $j$, we have $\mathit{pmax}(j) > \mathit{pmin}(j)$.
+In our conceptual definitions, however, we do not introduce new notations for sporadic tasks because the deadline and period concepts defined above are sufficient to characterise sporadic tasks.
+Note that for a periodic task $\tau_i$, we have $T^{min}_i = T^{max}_i = T_i$.
+Otherwise, for an aperiodic task $\tau_j$, we have $T^{max}_j > T^{min}_j$.